 Vitamin D is different from other essential vitamins because our bodies can store it as well as manufacture it.
 When our skin is exposed to sunlight then the body can synthesize and make it.
 If your body cannot produce enough vitamin D because of insufficient sunlight exposure then it needs to be obtained from supplements and dietary sources.

-There aren't many foods that contain vitamin D. The best sources are considered to be:
+The number of foods containing vitamin D are limited.
+The best sources are considered to be:

 Healthy body weight

-Vitamin D probably plays an important role in maintaining a healthy body weight, according to research carried out at the Medical College of Georgia, USA.
+Vitamin D may play an important role in maintaining a healthy body weight, according to research carried out at the Medical College of Georgia, USA.

 The study attempted to determine whether baseline vitamin D levels before calorie restriction affect subsequent weight loss.
 Circulating blood levels of vitamin D were measured in 38 overweight men and women before and after the subjects followed a calorie restricted diet plan for 11 weeks.
 Subjects also had their fat distribution measured.
 The study found that pre-diet vitamin D levels predicted weight loss - for every increase of 1 ng/mL precursor form of vitamin D subjects ended up losing almost a half pound more on their diet and for each 1-ng/mL increase in the active form of vitamin D subjects lost nearly one-quarter pound more.
 Additionally, higher pre-diet vitamin D levels (both the precursor and active forms) predicted greater loss of abdominal fat.
 The authors concluded that "the results suggest the possibility that the addition of vitamin D to a reduced-calorie diet will lead to better weight loss" but cautioned that more research is needed.